SamsungDForum/FFmpegPlayer/docs/quick_playback_setup.md

 ```

 ---
-## Setup start
+## Playback start
-DataPresenter.Open() does this.
-Requires an ElmSharp window to be provided.
+Created presenter is started using DataReader.Open() method.
+DataReader.Open() requires an ElmSharp window to be provided.

 ---
 ## Logging